-For those, who want to shake things up a bit there are two player classes: the 'Vanilla Guns' class will give you guns that only look better but act the same as original Doom guns.
-The 'Enhanced Guns' class introduced as number of changes: for example fist and pistol are slightly more effective, and many weapons have alternative attacks which, while not really more powerful, provide certain tactical variety.
+For those, who want to shake things up a bit there are two weapon sets (can be changed from Beautiful Doom Options): the 'Vanilla Guns' only look better but act the same as original Doom guns.
+The 'Enhanced Guns' introduce a number of changes: for example fist and pistol are slightly more effective, and many weapons have alternative attacks which, while not really more powerful, provide certain tactical variety.
 Choose whichever you want!

 WHAT'S NEW IN 6.x.x.x compared to previous versions:

 The first version of Beautiful Doom was released back in 2008.
 Can you believe it?
 I barely can.
 Not so long ago somebody told me that they actually "played it when they were little", which is a very weird and flattering thing to hear.
 Anyway, in 2015 after years of silence I was caught in a moment when I was between jobs and I didn't have anything to do so I decided to come back.
 To use all the powers of the regularly updated DECORATE language and give the mod everything I've got.